lordcodes/lordcodes-syntax-theme/README.md

 ## Android Studio / IntelliJ 🤖

-Started from the default Darcula theme, so uses the same background colour as this and uses Roboto Mono font.
+Started from the default Android Studio Darcula theme, keeping the same background colour and using Roboto Mono font.

-Optimised for Kotlin and Java, but colours also provided for other syntax types.
-Much of the styling is in the defaults and so would apply to potentially other languages / syntax as well, just not optimised.
+The theme is optimised for Kotlin and Java, but as colours are provided for the generic syntax types it may apply to other languages or file types as well.

 - Kotlin
 - Java